amirdizche/mmWEW/README.md

 # mmWave_Early_Warning
-## Early Warning of mmWave Signal Blockage UsingDiffraction Properties and Machine Learning
+## Early Warning of mmWave Signal Blockage Using Diffraction Properties and Machine Learning
 ------------------------------------------------------------------------------------------
 This repo includes the Supplementary Material for the paper "Early Warning of mmWave Signal Blockage Using Diffraction Properties and Machine Learning".